pulp/pulpcore/docs/components.rst

 Worker
   Pulp workers perform most tasks "run" by the tasking system including long-running tasks like synchronize and short-running tasks like a Distribution update.
 Each worker handles one task at a time, and additional workers provide more concurrency.
+Workers auto-name and are auto-discovered, so they can be started and stopped without notifying Pulp.

 Resource Manager
   A different type of Pulp worker that plays a coordinating role for the tasking system.
 You must run exactly one of these for Pulp to operate correctly.
+The ``resource-manager`` is identified by configuring its name with the ``-n 'resource_manager'``.

 .. note::